 The new 3DP has become the central guide to the SDGToolkit developed to assist teams in desigining projects and programme to address Agenda 2030 Sustainable Development Goals.

 The SDGToolkit was launched in April, 2021.
 Funding arrangements are via the Sustainable Development Fund administered by The George Boole Foundation Limited.

 All future recommendations will only become availabe to subscribers of the SDGToolkit service as part of the service information package, including regular updates.

-Because of commercial sensitivity the configuration design reports and illustrations will no longer be posted on this site as a result of the considerable research effort by SEEL needing to be recovered in the SDGToolkit service.
-Selected documents will be available through the Boolean Library to subscriber Members at reduced prices.
+Because of commercial sensitivity the configuration designk, reports and illustrations will no longer be posted on this site as a result of the considerable research effort by SEEL needing to be recovered via the SDGToolkit service.
+Selected documents will be available through the Boolean Library which will go live in May 2021, to subscriber Members at reduced prices.

 is a division of